Mahathir Mohamad: Economic development to financial crisis (1990–1998)

 In 1997, the Asian financial crisis threatened to devastate Malaysia's economy.
 The value of the ringgit plummeted due to currency speculation, foreign investment fled, and the main stock exchange index fell by over 75 per cent.
 At the urging of the International Monetary Fund (IMF), the government cut government spending.
 It raised interest rates, which only served to exacerbate the economic situation.
 In 1998, Mahathir defied the IMF's recommendations and implemented bold measures to stabilize the economy.
 These included pegging the ringgit at RM3.80 to the US dollar, banning offshore trading of the ringgit to curb speculation, and introducing capital controls.
 Mahathir also launched domestic policies, such as establishing the National Higher Education Fund Corporation (PTPTN) to provide education loans during the crisis.
 He argued that relying on a floating exchange rate would exacerbate financial speculation and increase the burden of repaying foreign-denominated loans.
 Concurrently, Mahathir authorized the repatriation of Malaysian assets from abroad.

 Malaysia recovered from the crisis faster than its Southeast Asian neighbours, aided by an unorthodox capital control policy.
-The IMF's 1999 Article IV consultation report acknowledged that Malaysia's capital controls and exchange rate peg, initially met with skepticism, had produced more positive results than expected.
+The IMF's 1999 Article IV consultation report acknowledged that Malaysia's capital controls and exchange rate peg, initially met with scepticism, had produced more positive results than expected.
 The report also recognized that Mahathir's policies had helped stabilize the economy, allowing Malaysia to recover faster than many had anticipated.
 By 1999, the economy had rebounded with a growth of 5.4 per cent, followed by an 8.5 per cent growth in 2000.
 Mahathir later recalled that his decision to peg the ringgit to the US dollar in 1998 felt like "putting his head on the chopping block".

 In the 1990s, Mahathir found himself at odds with Malaysian royalty over conflicting economic interests.
 In response to conflicts between Malaysian royals and prospective business leaders, Mahathir's government passed a resolution on royal activities.
 In the 1992 Gomez Incident, Sultan Iskandar's son, a representative field hockey player, was suspended from competition for five years for assaulting an opponent.
 Iskandar retaliated by pulling all Johor hockey teams out of national competitions.
 When a local coach criticised his decision, Iskandar ordered him to his palace and beat him.
 The federal parliament unanimously censured Iskandar, and Mahathir took the opportunity to remove the constitutional immunity of the sultans from civil and criminal suits.
 The press backed Mahathir and, in an unprecedented development, started airing allegations of misconduct by members of Malaysia's royal families.

 As the press revealed examples of the rulers' extravagant wealth, Mahathir resolved to cut financial support to royal households.
 With the press and the government pitted against them, the sultans capitulated to the government's proposals.
 Their powers to deny assent to bills were limited by further constitutional amendments passed in 1994.
 In 1997, Mahathir officially named the Malaysian flag 'Jalur Gemilang' during the 40th Independence Day celebration.